Contact 1-800-466-1535 (250) 448-4670

 Nobody wants to struggle with complicated software or navigate through confusing websites.
 Easy-to-use technology is a must-have ingredient in your online course search.

-Having user-friendly technology can make or break your online learning experience.
+User-friendly technology can affect your online learning experience.
 Easy-to-use technology allows for more efficient communication between students and instructors.
-Good online courses leverage technology to help learning and encourage collaboration.
+Good online courses use technology to support learning and encourage collaboration.

 If you’re committed to finding a good online course, ask questions about their teaching platforms and do your own research on them.
 Your sanity will thank you.